Massive river flooding expected in China's Guangdong, threatening millions

 Raging muddy flood waters swept one vehicle down a narrow street in Zhaoqing, showed a video released by Hongxing News.

-"It rained like a waterfall for an hour and a half on the highway driving home last night," said another netizen.
+"It rained like a waterfall for an hour and a half on the highway driving home last night," said another Weibo user.
 "I couldn't see the road at all."

 Many hydrological stations in the province are exceeding water levels, weather officials warned, and in the provincial capital Guangzhou, a city of 18 million, reservoirs have reached flood limits, city officials announced on Sunday.